IORoot/HouseQuests-Private/README.md

 ##  3. <a name='ReleaseManagement'></a>Release Management

-To create a new release of the APS electron app, you can run:
+To create a new release of the HouseQuests electron app, you can run:
 ```
 npm run release
 ```